Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 is still needed for a lot of the extension points, such as [content modelling]({% link content-services/latest/develop/repo-ext-points/content-model.md %}).

-If you have an existing project with business logic that could be lifted out and implemented as an external service, then the recommended approach is to generate a new SDK 5.0 project and start using the event system to implement the business logic.
+If you have an existing project with business logic that could be lifted out and implemented as an external service, then the recommended approach is to create a new SDK 5.0 project and start using the event system to implement the business logic.
 Any business logic that is executed as a result of an action in the Repository, such as document or folder uploaded, updated, deleted, can be reimplemented as an external out-process extension utilizing the new event system.

 ## What's new?
 Alfresco SDK 5.0 is a brand new development environment that brings changes oriented to assist the way out-of-process